IOMRC/intake-aodn/README.md

 A significant amount of IMOS data is accessible directly on Amazon Web Serices S3 Object store: http://imos-data.s3-website-ap-southeast-2.amazonaws.com/.
 A significant portion of this data is stored in NetCDF format.
 A service to query and download of this data is provided by the AODN THREDDS Service: http://thredds.aodn.org.au/thredds/catalog/catalog.html.

 Being able to access S3 provides a number of opportunites to leverage open source tools and libraries being developed for cloud computing.
-Earlier examples include this set of demonstration notebooks presented at (C3DIS in 2019)[https://github.com/pbranson/c3dis-2019-pangeo] and recent examples on the (IMOS blog)[https://imos.org.au/news/newsitem/experience-the-breadth-of-web-services-for-imos-data-access-1].
+Earlier examples include this set of demonstration notebooks presented at [C3DIS in 2019]([https://github.com/pbranson/c3dis-2019-pangeo) and recent examples on the [IMOS blog](https://imos.org.au/news/newsitem/experience-the-breadth-of-web-services-for-imos-data-access-1).

 Since NetCDF version 4, NetCDF files utilise the HDF5 file format for the storage of n-dimensional data.
 HDF5 provide a tree representation that maps blocks of the unerlying array data into contiguous (usually compressed) binary chunks.
 The traditional NetCDF drivers were developed for POSIX-compliant filesystems, that typically have low latency and allow for file-locking mechanisms.
 Such functionality is not provided by an Object Store, where data is provided over stateless HTTP, with higher latency, but potentially much higher throughput.